shirha/Journey/entry.md

 token:     [4,0,1,3,6,0,5,2,4,7]
 ```

-The foundation and cascades are joined(' ') together to form the Entry key and the token array is stored in the value object.
+The foundation and cascades are joined('·') together to form the Entry key and the token array is stored in the value object.

 ```
 {"key":"Az ETrSCBL FgU}Dc HZ]qaV MfjGR{b \\IuK[W l|yiedX mkhvJ tsYQxw",